hesa/misc-public/doc/gothenburg.md

 ## Fiskbar 17

 Good fish restaurant.
-If you plan to go here for lunch (I do every and then), make sure to be there 11.30 and not 12.00
+If you plan to go here for lunch (I do every now and then), make sure to be there 11.30 and not 12.00

 http://fiskbar17.se/